ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 ### Concepts
 Many of the concepts addressed during the event storming workshop are defined in the [Domain Driven Design](https://www.ibm.com/cloud/garage/content/code/domain-driven-design/) approach.
-The following diagrams present the elements used during the analysis:
+The following diagrams present the elements used during the analysis.
+We'll begin with the initial set of concepts used in the process.

  <img src="evt-stm-item1.png" width="700">

 Domain events are also named 'business events'.
+The first part of the process involves simply identifying the relevant events in a domain and placing them on a timeline.
+That often results in questions to be resolved at a later time, or discussions about definitions that need to be recorded in order to make sure everyone agrees on basic domain concepts.

 <img src="evt-stm-item2.png" width="700">